By Judy A. Teaford and Tina L. Hanlon

 Birdseye: Children's Book Author.

 Borton, Lady.
 Junk Pile.
 Illus.
 Kimberly Bulcken Root.
-New York: Philomel, 1997.
+Philomel, 1996.
 "Helping out in her father's auto junk yard has taught Jamie how to fix the schoolbus, but the other children's teasing still hurts until she learns how to fix a friendship as well."

 Bradby, Marie.
 Momma, Where Are You From?
 Illus.
 Chris K. Soentpiet.
-New York: Orchard Books, 2000.
+Orchard Books, 2000.
 Momma tells her young daughter where she came from by recalling special moments from her past in rich detail.
 She tells of peddlers, segregated schools, listening to Duke Ellington and Count Basie, and close ties with neighbors and family.
-Realistic, beautifully rendered watercolor illustrations add to the authenticity of the book.

 Bradby, Marie.
 More Than Anything Else.
 Illus.
 Chris K. Soentpiet.
-New York: Orchard Books, 1995.
+Orchard Books, 1995.
 Powerful story about Booker T. Washington's childhood hunger for learning to read, in a time when it was forbidden for slaves to read.
-Booker is nine years old, working at the salt works in WV after emancipation (He was born in Franklin County, VA).
-The story ends when he begins to learn the alphabet and is shown how to write his name.
-See background, images, teachers' lesson plans, quotes from the author and illustrator, awards, and video of Malcolm-Jamal Warner reading the story at the artist's web site.
+Booker is nine years old, working at the salt works in WV after emancipation.
+(He was born in Franklin County, VA).
+The story ends when he begins to learn the alphabet.
+Additional information is available on Soenpiet's web site.

 Brown, Elizabeth Ferguson.
 Coal Country Christmas.
 Illus.
 Harvey Stevenson.
-Honesdale, PA: Boyds Mills Press, 2003.
+Boyds Mills Press, 2003.
 See Appalachian Christmas Picture Books for summary.

 Buck, Pearl S. Christmas Day in the Morning.
 Illus.
 Mark Buehner.
-New York: HarperCollins, 2002.
+HarperCollins, 2002.
 See Appalachian Christmas Picture Books for summary.

 Carroll, Ruth, and Latrobe Carroll.
 Tatum Family Series (see annotated bibliography in AppLit at this link)

 Carson, Jo.
 Pulling My Leg.
 Illus.
 Julie Downing.
-New York: Orchard Books, 1990.
+Orchard Books, 1990.
 A comical story about a girl losing a tooth with help from a joking uncle.

 Caudill, Rebecca.
 A Certain Small Shepherd.
 Illus.
 William Pene Du Bois.
-New York: Henry Holt, 1965.
+Henry Holt, 1965.
 See Appalachian Christmas Picture Books for summary.

 Caudill, Rebecca, and James Sterling Ayars.
 Contrary Jenkins.
 Illus.
 Glen Rounds.
-New York: Holt, Rinehart and Winston, 1969.
-Humorous stories.
+Holt, Rinehart and Winston, 1969.
+40 pp. Humorous stories like tall tales.
 "Relates the episodes in the life of Contrary Jenkins as he lived by the 'law of contrary' in Tennessee and Arkansas."

 Cyr, Annette.
 Good News Bees and Tuliptrees.
-Littleton, MA: Sundance Pub, 1995.
+Sundance Pub., 1995.
 "Cut-paper collages and lyrical story explore the seasonal changes that occur in the Appalachian Mountains."

 Ebel, Julia Taylor.
 The Picture Man.
 Illus.
 Idalia Canter.
 Boone, NC: Parkway, 2009.
 "An Appalachian farm girl and her brother have their pictures made by a traveling photographer in the 1940s.
 Includes facts about 'picture men,' early photography, and instructions for making a shoebox camera" (WorldCat).
 As noted in Appalachian Heritage, Summer 2009, it includes "actual pictures taken by pictureman W. R. Trivett, who served as a traveling photographer in Avery and Watauga Counties in North Carolina from 1907 to the early 1940s" (p.
 96).